 Variable life insurance can work well for people who want to pay for a death benefit and are comfortable with the uncertainty of long-term investing.
 People who are generally not comfortable investing in mutual funds and tend to worry about the short-term performance of their portfolios should probably avoid this product.
-Although variable life insurance has a guaranteed minimum death benefit that won't decline in a bad economy, the insurer will make no guarantees regarding the cash value unless the owner is willing to amend the policy with a potentially expensive rider.
+Although variable life insurance has a guaranteed minimum death benefit that won't decline in a bad economy, the insurer will make no guarantees regarding the cash value unless the owner is willing to amend the policy with a rider for an added cost.